Rider Broncs men's basketball

-The Rider Broncs men's basketball team is the basketball team that represents Rider University in Lawrenceville, New Jersey, United States.
-The school's team currently competes in the Metro Atlantic Athletic Conference.
+The Rider Broncs men's basketball team is the NCAA Division I intercollegiate men's basketball program that represents Rider University in Lawrenceville, New Jersey, United States.
+The school's team currently competes in the Metro Atlantic Athletic Conference (MAAC), which it joined in 1997, and plays their home games at Alumni Gymnasium.
+Rider previously competed in the East Coast Conference (ECC) from 1966 to 1992 and the Northeast Conference (NEC) from 1992 to 1997.
+The Broncs have made three appearances in the NCAA tournament, most recently in 1994.